Bill-Haku/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Bill Haku is a software engineer who loves coding.
-His interests include OS Kernel, Artificial Intelligence, iOS&macOS development, Android Development and Web page technologies.
+I am a software engineer who loves coding and all new software technologies.
+My interests include OS Kernel, Artificial Intelligence, iOS & macOS App development, Android App Development and Web page technologies.

+As a member of the StarStudio, I am responsible for the development of the iOS and iPadOS Version of the UESTC's official BBS App, Qingshuihepan.

+As a member of Zhuai Yuwen, I posted some artcles on it and made the website for [ZhuaiYuwen](http://zhuaiyuwen.xyz).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.